-Note: In addition to the automated travis-ci build of all the documentation build options above, the https://readthedocs.org/ service is also used.
+Note: In addition to the automated cirrus-ci build of all the documentation build options above, the https://readthedocs.org/ service is also used.
 The configuration of this held in a file in the root of the github Iris project named .readthedocs.yml.

-23.4 Generating API documentation
+23.4 Generating API Documentation

-In order to auto generate the API documentation based upon the docstrings a custom set of python scripts are used, these are located in the directory iris/docs/iris/src/sphinxext.
-Once the make html command has been run, the output of these scripts can be found in iris/docs/iris/src/generated/api.
+In order to auto generate the API documentation based upon the docstrings a custom set of python scripts are used, these are located in the directory docs/src/sphinxext.
+Once the make html command has been run, the output of these scripts can be found in docs/src/generated/api.

 If there is a particularly troublesome module that breaks the make html you can exclude the module from the API documentation.
-Add the entry to the exclude_modules tuple list in the iris/docs/iris/src/sphinxext/generate_package_rst.py file.
+Add the entry to the exclude_modules tuple list in the docs/src/sphinxext/generate_package_rst.py file.